 The assessment methodology utilized is as described in the text of this annual report.
-Based on this methodology, Fiscal Year 2019 District assessment for each parcel were calculated and are shown in the Preliminary Assessment Roll (Exhibit C).
+Based on this methodology, the assessments for each parcel were calculated and are shown in the Preliminary Assessment Roll (Exhibit C).

 Each lot or parcel of land within the District has been identified by unique County Assessor's Parcel Number in the Preliminary Assessment Roll and on the Boundary Map and Assessment Diagram referenced herein.